Advertisement

 Try this scrumptious side instead of processed meats

-Skip the salty breakfast meats.
-Serve your pancakes with homemade turkey sausage instead.
-Mix 2 lbs lean ground turkey, 1 egg white, 1 tablespoon pure maple syrup, 1 tablespoon ground sage, and ½ teaspoon ground rosemary.
+Skip the salty breakfast meats and serve homemade turkey sausage instead.
+Mix 2 lbs lean ground turkey, 1 egg white, 1 tablespoon pure maple syrup, 1 tablespoon ground sage, and 1/2 teaspoon ground rosemary.
 Add red pepper flakes, fennel seeds, black pepper, and garlic powder to taste.
-Form into patties and pan fry with olive oil.
+Form into patties and lightly pan fry with olive oil.

 Calories per serving: 138; 1.9 g fat; 27.3 g protein; 64 mg sodium; 0.3 g fiber; 2.2 g carbs; 1.6 g sugar